meri-imperiumi/handbook/docs/systems/electrics.md

 * Autopilot
 * Personal computers

 In situations where batteries are running low, it is a good idea to disable some or all of these.
+Actual consumption is visible in VictronConnect or VRM.

 ## Storage